Yedomon/plastomics101/README.md

 ## Nucleotide diversity work

 I used DNAsp v6.
-First I aligned using MAFFT all fasta files then import the alignment file into DNAsp > analysis > Polymorphism and Divergence and get the plot by clicking on compute.
-Note: The step size was set to 50 base pairs, and window length was set to 800 base pairs.
+First I aligned using MAFFT all fasta files then import the alignment file into DNAsp > analysis > DNA Polymorphism > click on compute > set window length to 800 bp and step size to 50 > Click OK.

 Then move to R